VPN FOR WHAT

-You have probably checked the settings of your VPN and found multiple options in the VPN protocol section, but you didn’t touch them because you don’t know what they are or what they do.
+You have probably checked your VPN settings and found multiple options in the VPN protocol section, but you didn’t touch them because you don’t know what they are or what they do.

-VPN protocols are methods of encryption through which your device is connected to a VPN server.
-Most modern VPNs offer multiple VPNs, which are best for online security, privacy, streaming, etc. However, selecting the best VPN protocol is difficult for VPN users because they are not technically sound and do know how these protocols are different from one another and how they operate.
+VPN protocols are encryption methods through which your device is connected to a VPN server.
+Most modern VPNs offer multiple VPNs, which are best for online security, privacy, streaming, etc. However, selecting the best VPN protocol is difficult for VPN users because they are not technically sound and do not know how these protocols differ and operate.

-In this article, I will discuss every VPN protocol in depth, its pros and cons, and which protocol is best suited for your needs.
+In this article, I have discussed every VPN protocol in detail, its pros and cons, and which protocol is best suited for your needs.

 What is a VPN protocol?

 A VPN protocol is a set of rules that regulates the flow of data between a VPN server and a connected device.
-Your data is encrypted by a VPN using these protocols and encryption methodologies.
+A VPN encrypts your data using these protocols and encryption methodologies.

 VPNs do that by using several VPN protocols and encryption methods, which are different from one another, use different technologies, and have their pros and cons.